Spot, the Wonder Dog, had been laid to rest. A marble headstone, “Spot, the Wonder Dog 2000-2016,” was erected in the back yard.

 I didn’t think I needed a dog.
 I thought I was too old, it would be too much work, I wouldn’t have the time, I would lose my freedom.
 But I forgot what I could gain.
 A regular schedule.
 A daily walk.
 A sense of security.
 And ultimately, a partner.

 Ruth Jackson is the mother of two perfect daughters and four delightful grandchildren.
 For 50 years, Ruth worked with people who have a disability.
-For 32 of those years she has been a CARF (Commission on Accreditation of Rehabilitation Facilities) surveyor, who compares the work of a rehabilitation agency to a book of standards for the purpose of accreditation.
-She can be contacted at email@example.com.
+For 32 of those years she has been a Commission on Accreditation of Rehabilitation Facilities (CARF) surveyor, who compares the work of a rehabilitation agency to a book of standards for the purpose of accreditation.
+She can be contacted at firstname.lastname@example.org.